ClusterHQ/flocker/docs/usage.rst

 And Flocker also creates and replicates volumes.
 All of this functionality is available via a simple invocation of the ``flocker-deploy`` program.
 This program is included in the Flocker client package.
-If you haven't `installed that package`_ yet, you may want to do so now.
+If you haven't installed that package yet you may want to do so now; see :doc:`installation`.

 Command Line Arguments
 ======================